XingxinHE/Hex/pages/Glossary.md

 - *overload*: defining two functions or operators with the same name but different argument (operand) types.

 - *override*: defining a function in a derived class with the same name and argument types as a virtual function in the base class, thus making the function callable through the interface defined by the base class.

-- *owner*: an object responsible for releasing a resource.

 - *paradigm*: a somewhat pretentious term for design or programming style; often used with the (erroneous) implication that there exists a paradigm that is superior to all others.